-Though there have been many scandals and crimes committed at the Olympics for decades, from audacious, systematic cheating to violent political protests, none were quite so insidious as Kim Jong-il's attempt to derail the '88 Seoul Games with a devastating act of terrorism.
-On November 29th, 1987 - just a few months before the Games were scheduled to begin - two North Koreans killed 115 people on board Korean Air Flight 858 in an act of political terrorism.
-When they were eventually cornered in Bahrain, the agents attempted to kill themselves with cyanide capsules.
-Kim Hyon-hui, one of the elite agents, survived and was brought to South Korea to be tried for her crimes.
-There, they learned who she really was: a highly trained North Korean espionage agent whose mission had been masterminded by Kim Jong-il himself.
+Though there have been many scandals and crimes committed at the Olympics for decades, from audacious, systematic cheating to violent political protests, none were quite so insidious as Kim Jong-il's attempt to derail the '88 Seoul Games with a devastating act of terror.
+On November 29th, 1987 - just a few months before the Olympic Games were scheduled to begin - two North Koreans ended the lives of 115 people on board Korean Air Flight 858 in an act of political violence.

-At an early age, Kim was spotted by North Korean authorities as a potential spy due to her intelligence, good looks, and prodigious abilities with foreign languages.
-At the age of 18, she was taken from her family forever and trained over the next seven years to become one of their deadliest agents.
-When she was 25, she was given her first ever mission: to bomb KAL Flight 858.
+At an early age, Hyon-hui was spotted by North Korean authorities as a potential spy due to her intelligence, good looks, and prodigious abilities with foreign languages.
+At the age of 18, she was taken from her family forever and trained over the next seven years to become one of their most exacting agents.
+When she was 25, she was given her first ever mission: to destroy KAL Flight 858.
 She was told that her actions would ultimately cause North and South Korea to be reunified.

-But after being captured, Kim realized she'd been duped and indoctrinated by her own government, and confessed the entirety of her role in the 1988 Korean Olympics killings.
-Later, she wrote a memoir expressing the pain and guilt she's carried over her deeds, and has become a source of intel and information for the South Korean government in its surveillance work against the North.
-Here are the most interesting facts surrounding mass murderer Kim Hyon-hui's Olympic scandal and the bomb detonated before the 1988 Olympics.
+But after being captured, Hyon-hui realized she'd been duped and indoctrinated by her own government, and she confessed the entirety of her role in the 1988 Korean Olympics tragedy.
+Later, she wrote a memoir expressing the pain and guilt she's carried over her deeds, and she has since become a source of intel and information for the South Korean government in its surveillance work against the North.
+Here are the most interesting facts surrounding Kim Hyon-hui's espionage and the device she detonated before the 1988 Olympics.

 KAL 858 was an international flight that began in Baghdad, Iraq, and whose ultimate destination was Seoul, South Korea.
 It also had two layovers for its very long flight: Abu Dhabi in the United Arab Emirates, and Bangkok, Thailand.

-The North Korean agents boarded the flight in Baghdad and placed the bomb in their overhead compartment.
+The North Korean agents boarded the flight in Baghdad and placed the explosive in their overhead compartment.
 Then, they both disembarked at the layover at Abu Dhabi and subsequently fled to Amman in Jordan.
-Flight 858 continued on, and as it flew towards Thailand, the bomb detonated, and the plane crashed in pieces over the Andaman Sea.
-Among the 115 people who died was a South Korean diplomat and his wife, who may have been a specific target of the attack.
+Flight 858 continued on, and as it flew towards Thailand, the device detonated, and the plane crashed in pieces over the Andaman Sea.
+Among the 115 people who lost their lives were a South Korean diplomat - the Korean Consul General in Baghdad, who may have been a specific target - and his wife.

-Kim Hyon-hui noted in her autobiographical book that the orders for the mission itself were handwritten by Kim Jong-il, and that he was the mastermind behind the bombing itself.
-At the time, Kim Il-sung was the supreme leader of North Korea, and his son Kim Jong-il had multiple senior positions in the government, including its military.
+Kim Hyon-hui noted in her autobiographical book that the orders for the mission itself were handwritten by Kim Jong-il and that he was the mastermind behind the assault itself.
+At the time, Kim Il-sung was the Supreme Leader of North Korea, and his son Kim Jong-il had multiple senior positions in the government, including its military.

-Kim was only 16 when the North Korean government took notice of her, and it wasn't long before they decided to "recruit" her for their purposes instead.
-She had both beauty and brains, and not long after she started her college career, she was approached by government agents who told her, essentially: “You have been chosen by the Party."
+Kim Hyon-hui was only 16 when the North Korean government took notice of her, and it wasn't long before they decided to "recruit" her for their purposes instead.
+She had both beauty and brains, and not long after she started her college career, she was approached by government agents who told her: "You have been chosen by the Party."

 After KAL 858 detonated near Thailand, authorities scrambled to find out who was responsible.
-They quickly determined that Kim Hyon-hui and her fellow agent Kim Sung-il were likely suspects as they had disembarked the plane at Abu Dhabi.
+They quickly determined that Hyon-hui and her fellow agent, Kim Sung-il, were likely suspects as they had disembarked the plane at Abu Dhabi.
 The two had flown from Abu Dhabi to Bahrain, where they planned to then take another flight to Rome.

 However, the authorities at Bahrain realized that their passports were forged, and the spies were subsequently detained.
-The two decided to commit suicide and bit into their cigarette butts, which contained cyanide capsules.
-Kim Sung-il died on the spot, but authorities wrestled the cigarette out of Kim Hyon-hui's hands before she could take the full dose.
-She was handcuffed immediately, but stuck to her story that she was a Chinese-born Japanese citizen who knew nothing of the bomb.
+The two decided to end their lives and bit into the butt of their smokes, which contained cyanide capsules.
+Sung-il passed on the spot, but authorities wrestled the cigarette out of Hyon-hui's hands before she could take the full dose.
+She was handcuffed immediately but stuck to her story that she was a Chinese-born Japanese citizen who knew nothing of the incident on Flight 858.